samuellleow/ip/docs/README.md

 2. Copy the `ip.jar` file into an empty folder.
 3. Open a command window in that folder.
 4. Enter the following commands `chcp 65001` followed by setting the font to **NSimSun**.
-5. Run the command `java -Dfile.encoding=UTF-8 -jar ip.jar` to start the application.
+5. Run the command `java -Dfile.encoding=UTF-8 -jar ip.jar` in the jar folder to start the application.

 ## Main Features
 * Create various types of tasks and adding into a list (E.g todo, deadline, event)